sinanbayraktar/PythonTry1/README.md

 My personal effort

-First python try after watch a video about it
+First python try after watching a video

 Inheritance and polymorphism is used.
 One superclass and one subclass